jack-hanlon/mars-ice/README.md

 This model has already been implemented using a conventional CPU-based approach, but may benefit substantially from the parallelism of a GPU-based implementation.
 Domain specific expertise and guidance was provided by Dr. Etienne Boulais of the CSA. </div>

 ![](https://github.com/jack-hanlon/mars-ice/blob/main/img/ice_mapper.jpg)
-<font size=3>This artist illustration depicts four orbiters as part of the International Mars Ice Mapper (I-MIM) mission concept.
+This artist illustration depicts four orbiters as part of the International Mars Ice Mapper (I-MIM) mission concept.
 Low and to the left, an orbiter passes above the Martian surface, detecting buried water ice through a radar instrument and large reflector antenna.
-Circling Mars at a higher altitude are three telecommunications orbiters with one shown relaying data back to Earth.</font>
+Circling Mars at a higher altitude are three telecommunications orbiters with one shown relaying data back to Earth.

 Image Credits: NASA
 https://www.nasa.gov/feature/nasa-international-partners-assess-mission-to-map-ice-on-mars-guide-science-priorities